KDE/documentation-develop-kde-org/content/docs/plasma/scripting/_index.md

 ## Global theme dependent default setup for applets

-The globale theme (also know as look and feel package) can contain JavaScript files to override the default configuration for applets, if distributions or system integrators want to have a different default setup.
+The global theme (also know as look and feel package) can contain JavaScript files to override the default configuration for applets, if distributions or system integrators want to have a different default setup.
 The JS files are located under the  package folder, for instance